rudrajit1729/CPP-Learning-Course/Part 8 - Object Oriented Programming/README.md

 Here we will try and cover all those topics from scratch.

-Also we will cover structs - They are similar to classes but used in small scale problems
+Also we will cover
+- Structs : They are similar to classes but used in small scale problems
+- Multiple File Compilation : Creating headers, utility functions and a lot more.

 # Basic Definitions